 - The sound of a can opener or bag being opened can trigger excitement in pet.
 If your pet is accustomed to being fed after hearing the sound of a can or bag being opened, he or she might become very excited whenever they hear that sound.
 This behavior is a conditioned response.

 - Many children receive regular immunizations, and a child may cry as a result of these injections.
 In some instances, a child might come to associate a doctor's white jacket with this painful experience.
-Eventually, the child might begin to cry whenever they see anyone where a white jacket.
+Eventually, the child might begin to cry whenever they see anyone wearing a white jacket.
 This crying behavior is a conditioned response.

 More Psychology Definitions: The Psychology Dictionary